 Strata buildings in Australia are subject to stringent regulatory standards aimed at ensuring safety, structural integrity, and operational compliance.
 These standards encompass a range of requirements covering fire safety, building codes, accessibility, and environmental sustainability.
 Each state and territory in Australia may have specific legislation governing strata properties, adding complexity to compliance efforts.

-Common compliance issues include inadequate fire safety measures, structural defects, improper waste disposal, and breaches of accessibility standards.
-These issues can pose significant risks to residents and visitors, leading to potential injuries, property damage, and legal repercussions for owners, corporations and property managers.
+Typical compliance issues often involve lacking fire safety measures, structural problems, poor waste disposal practices, and not meeting accessibility standards.
+These issues can seriously endanger residents and visitors, potentially causing injuries, property damage, and legal headaches for owners, corporations, and property managers.

 Regular inspections and audits are crucial components of maintaining compliance in strata buildings.
 Inspections ensure that fire safety systems, structural elements, electrical installations, and essential facilities meet regulatory standards.